-For details of our enquiries service, please see the Family List page.
+For details of our enquiries service, please see the Family List page below.

 Please contact us prior to visiting the museum for family history enquires, so we can provide you the best possible service.